dennisl88/dennisl88.github.io/_pages/other.md

 permalink: /other/
 author_profile: true
 ---
 I really like animals, especially tropical freshwater fish.
-Unfortunately, being a college student, space is limited, but one day I will have an arowana.
+I currently have a 20L with a colony of Neolamprologus <i>multifasciatus</i> and a 5G with a pea puffer.

 Scarlet Badis and Chili Rasboras
 <br/>